prateekrana24/Tableau_HR_Project/README.md

 - Fix tooltips
 - Add filters and legends
 - Add logos and icons

-## Summary View
-The summary view should be divided into three main sections: Overview, Demographics, and Income Analysis

-## Overview
-The Overview section should provide a snapshot of the overall HR metrics, including:
-- Display the total number of hired employees, active employees, and terminated employees.
-- Visualize the total number of hired and terminated employees over the years.
-- Present a breakdown of total employees by department and job titles.
-- Compare total employees between headquarters (HQ) and branches (New York is the HQ)
-- Show the distribution of employees by city and state.

 ## Demographics
 The Demographics section should offer insights into the composition of the workforce, including: